FireSquid6/FireSquid6/README.md

 # About
 I'm a game developer from Austin, Texas.
-Design is mostly my strongsuit, but I'm a fairly decent Gamemaker Studio 2 programmer as well and am learning Godot.
+Design is mostly my strongsuit, but I'm also capable of working in Gamemaker and Godot, as well as other languages such as Python.
 I used to be a competitive Splatoon 2 player, but quit to focus on studying game design and working on my programming and skills.

  Some of my favorite games are:
  - Cyber Manhunt